How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Introducing the Ecosystem of Technologies Facilitating AIG-NCII

-\textbf{\textit{9.
-Developer Platforms}} are platforms for developers to create, store, manage, and share code, including models and datasets.
+\DeveloperPlatforms are platforms for developers to create, store, manage, and share code, including models and datasets.
 Developer platforms are central to the development of open-source models and datasets that are used in the creation of deepfakes.
-Activists and researchers documented Github's role in hosting early face-swap models like DeepFaceLab, DeepNude, and Unstable Diffusion that were used to produce AIG-NCII \cite{winter_deepfakes_2020,patrick_trueman_esq_github_2023,henry_ajder_state_2019}.
-AI-specific developer platforms like Hugging Face and Civitai are used to host open-weight models, such as pre-trained base models Stable Diffusion and Flux, as well as almost 35,000 fine-tuned ``deepfake'' variants, a majority of them sexual and signaling intent to produce non-consensual intimate images \cite{hawkins_deepfakes_2025}.
+Activists and researchers documented Github's role in hosting early face-swap models like DeepFaceLab, DeepNude, and Unstable Diffusion that were used to produce AIG-NCII \cite{winter_deepfakes_2020a,patricktruemanesq._github_2023,henryajder_state_2019}.
+AI-specific developer platforms like Hugging Face and Civitai are used to host open-weight models, such as pre-trained base models Stable Diffusion and Flux, as well as almost 35,000 fine-tuned ``deepfake'' variants, a majority of them sexual and signaling intent to produce non-consensual intimate images \cite{hawkins_deepfakes_2025a}.
 An audit of Civitai also found that it was predominantly used to host ``not-safe-for-work'' (NSFW) models and datasets \cite{wagner_perpetuating_2025}.
+After Civitai passed a new policy banning models depicting the likeness of real people in April 2025 \cite{emanuelmaiberg_civitai_2025}, 404 Media found that users downloaded over 5000 models and reuploaded them onto Hugging Face \cite{maiberg_hugging_2025}.

-\textbf{\textit{10.
-Critical Service Providers}}, including cloud service providers, domain name services (DNS), and authentication services, are support software, enabling the existence of multiple pieces of the technological ecosystem, including nudifier apps and deepfake websites.
-An Indicator audit of 85 AI nudifier websites \cite{alexios_mantzarlis_ai_2025} found that ``Amazon and Cloudflare provide hosting or content delivery services for 62 of the 85 nudifiers'' and ``Google enabled simple sign-on for 53 out of 85.''
-In section \ref{casestudies}, we provide a case study demonstrating how Mr.DeepFakes shut down due to a critical service provider \cite{alana_wise_major_2025} terminating service, demonstrating how this piece of the ecosystem can be used to influence other technologies.
+\CriticalServiceProviders, including cloud service providers, domain name services (DNS), and authentication services, are support software, enabling the existence of multiple pieces of the technological ecosystem, including nudifier apps and deepfake websites.
+An Indicator audit of 85 AI nudifier websites \cite{alexiosmantzarlis_ai_2025} found that ``Amazon and Cloudflare provide hosting or content delivery services for 62 of the 85 nudifiers'' and ``Google enabled simple sign-on for 53 out of 85.''
+On May 6, 2025, Mr.DeepFakes, the world's most notorious ``deepfake pornography'' site with over 650,000 users shut down because an unknown ``critical service provider terminated service permanently'' and ``data loss has made it impossible to continue operation'' \cite{alanawise_major_2025}.
+This case study demonstrates a connection between critical service providers and AIG-NCII distribution channels.